colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 A classic problem in natural language processing is [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition).
 Given a text, we have to identify the proper nouns.
 But what about the generative mirror image of this problem - i.e. **named entity generation**?
 What if we ask a model to dream up new names of people, places and things?

-I wrote some code to do this using restricted Boltzmann machines, a nifty (if slightly passé) variety of generative neural network.
+I wrote some code to do this using restricted Boltzmann machines, a nifty (if passé) variety of generative neural network.
 It turns out they come up with some funny stuff!
 For example, if we train an RBM on GitHub repository names, it can come up with new ones like...

     fuzzyTools
     Slick-Android-App